 Complex Disease Research Products

-Target multiple variant types, including TMB and MSI
+Assay targeting multiple somatic variant types from plasma, including TMB and MSI

 Assay targeting multiple variant types, including tumor mutational burden (TMB) and microsatellite instability (MSI), even from low-quality samples.